 We hadn’t intended to come here but got detoured having seen a sign off the A50 towards Holmes Chapel.
-We entered the café via a ‘country shopping experience’, basically a shop filled with stuff for your rural house, toys, knickknacks, art, crafty things and dried flowers.
-Everything you don’t need really.
+We entered the café via a ‘Country Shopping Experience’, basically a shop selling stuff you don’t need for your rural house such as wooden toys, knickknacks, art, crafty crap and dried flowers.
 But they do stock some essentials such as geese figurines wearing wellies, postcards of cows and thirty-three varieties of chutney.

 The room seemed Covid safe (masks worn by staff and clean surfaces etc) so we found a table next to a dresser loaded with vases, trinkets, trays and other tut.
 Everything is served on flowery china and there are milk churns for the er milk.
 They do a limited menu including toasties and cakes but they also do an Afternoon tea (it was a bit early for a scone though).

 We had lattes that were on the road to passable and my friend had an semi-agreeable salad.
 I had a jacket potato which tasted fine but the presentation was lacking looking like the food has been bounced off the ceiling on the way to the plate.

 Sat on the next table was a strange looking woman wearing a knitted jumper three sizes too small and bearing images of foxes in playful poses.
 Though she was more bovine than vulpine, her forearms were quite hairy.
 She had a look of Ma Larkin but more Bela Lugosi around the eyes.
 As she blinked blankly at me, I noted she had large nostrils the shape of kidney dishes.
 That reminded me, I must take the BMW in for a service.